 The best approach for retaking the SAT is substantial preparation with an experienced SAT tutor or instructor.
-Many students receive disappointing scores on their initial test attempts due to inadequate preparation.
+Many students receive disappointing scores on their initial testing attempts due to inadequate preparation.
 Self-study methods and pre-recorded video instruction usually produce results that are less than optimal due to the lack of interaction with a live teacher or to students being unaware that the free materials they downloaded online are not current and are out of date, applicable to previous version of the SAT.
-SAT tutoring provides informed and experienced instruction that can be customized to student need in terms of academic background, strengths and weaknesses in each of the SAT's testing areas, and preferred learning style.
-SAT tutors can help target student effort, structure learning plans, and build confidence through regular assessment and feedback.
+SAT tutoring provides informed and experienced instruction that can be customized to a student’s need in terms of academic background, strengths and weaknesses in each of the SAT's testing areas, and preferred learning style.
+SAT tutors can help target student effort, create structured learning plans, and build confidence through regular assessment and feedback.

 Independent research has shown that SAT prep classes and/or private tutoring are correlated with substantive average score gains.
 A 1996 College Board study showed SAT coaching to be associated with an average composite score that was 26 points higher than those received without coaching.
 An Ohio State University study, based on data from 10,000 students compiled between 1988 and 2000, demonstrated average total score increases of 60 points as a result of private SAT prep classes.
 A 2012 Oxford study compared a group of coached students with an un-coached control group, and the former set received average increases of 23.5 points on verbal and 32.7 points on math.
 Professional SAT preparation helps correct mistakes made on earlier test attempts.
 Without improved preparation strategies, students have little reason to believe that their scores will increase on subsequent administrations of the SAT.

 The College Board reports that 55 percent of high school juniors improved their scores when taking the test again as seniors.
 The average score improvement for all students retaking the SAT was 40 points.
-About 4 percent of retakes resulted in critical reading or mathematics score increases of 100 points or more.
+About four percent of retakes resulted in critical reading or mathematics score increases of 100 points or more.
 Score drops on subsequent test attempts occurred for 35 percent of students, while 10 percent experienced no change in their scores.
 While the College Board notes that two out of three students improve their scores by taking the SAT a second time, they are also quick to point out that each individual student must decide whether or not retaking the test makes sense for them.
 According to a 2018 College Board study, 63% of test takers improved their SAT score by taking the exam more than once.
 Researchers highlight personal experience and knowing what to expect on the exam as playing significant roles in improved test scores the second time around.